Arabic: Nouns and adjectives

 Nouns, verbs, pronouns and adjectives agree with each other in all respects.
-However, non-human plural nouns are grammatically considered to be feminine singular.
-Furthermore, a verb in a verb-initial sentence is marked as singular regardless of its semantic number when the subject of the verb is explicitly mentioned as a noun.
+Non-human plural nouns are grammatically considered to be feminine singular.
+A verb in a verb-initial sentence is marked as singular regardless of its semantic number when the subject of the verb is explicitly mentioned as a noun.
 Numerals between three and ten show "chiasmic" agreement, in that grammatically masculine numerals have feminine marking and vice versa.

 Verbs

 Verbs in Literary Arabic are marked for person (first, second, or third), gender, and number.
-They are conjugated in two major paradigms (past and non-past); two voices (active and passive); and six moods (indicative, imperative, subjunctive, jussive, shorter energetic and longer energetic), the fifth and sixth moods, the energetics, exist only in Classical Arabic but not in MSA.
-There are also two participles (active and passive) and a verbal noun, but no infinitive.
+They are conjugated in two major paradigms (past and non-past); two voices (active and passive); and six moods (indicative, imperative, subjunctive, jussive, shorter energetic and longer energetic); the fifth and sixth moods, the energetics, exist only in Classical Arabic but not in MSA.
+There are two participles, active and passive, and a verbal noun, but no infinitive.